CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

     ![](../images/image-908.png)

-1. As you can see, the request will be forwarded to the backend web servers as configured and try refresh this page for once or twice.
+1. As you can see, the request will be forwarded to the backend web servers as configured, and try to refresh this page once or twice.

     ![](../images/Picture32.jpg)